How can we develop approaches to environmental management that are both ecologically sustainable and socially just?

 - Socioeconomic dimensions of MPAs: Establishing a baseline and assessing initial changes in California North Coast fisheries

 - Gathered 200+ surveys from commercial and charter fishermen and conducted focus groups in each of the major ports of the region (Fort Bragg, Shelter Cove, Eureka, Trinidad, and Crescent City)

 Governance of Marine Resources:

 Marine resources such as fish can be tricky to manage because they are highly mobile and invisible underwater.
 They are also common-pool resources shared by a variety of users who have different values and needs.
+Additionally, the colonial context of fisheries extraction and management continues to affect Indigenous people’s access to and relationship with culturally important natural resources.
 We examine different types of institutional arrangements that have emerged to manage marine resources.
-We evaluate institutions based on their ecological and social effectiveness.
+We evaluate institutions based on their ecological and social outcomes.
 Much of our work has focused on community-based or co-management arrangements for fisheries governance as well as on the social justice implications of various management regimes.

 - Designation and Governance of the Marianas Trench Marine National Monument

 - Examining Enabling Conditions for Community-based Fisheries Co-management: Comparing Efforts in Hawaii and American Samoa (collaboration with Dr. Arielle Levine, SDSU)